How concentrated are shining skills in particular disciplines or practices?

 This scatter plot (or bubble chart) represents the prevalence of each term and how concentrated or distributed those terms are.

-For both disciplines and SDGs, each term's spread across multiple categories was measured by calculating a single measure of spread: 1-Gini.
-Lower numbers indicate concentration in only a few categories; higher numbers indicate a more even distribution across multiple categories.
 Note that systems thinking is quite evenly distributed across multiple disciplines and multiple SDGs (which can be confirmed by examining the first two plots on this page).
 In contrast, computational thinking is highly concentrated in a small number of disciplines and SDGs.
-To reduce clutter on the plot, it can be useful to filter out the terms that are of less interest, such as just viewing the top ten.
+To reduce clutter on the plot, it can be useful to filter out terms of less interest, such as only viewing those terms ranked in the top 10 (according to title-abstract prevalence between 2020-2024, which is the basis of the bubble scaling).